 This tutorial is part of our WordPress configuration step-by-step training series, where we show you how to set up and configure your WordPress site or blog with no coding skills required.

 After configuring your site’s Writing Settings, the next step is to configure your Reading Settings.

 There are only a few settings to configure in this section, but these are very important.
-Your WordPress Reading settings let you specify what visitors will see on your home page and allow you to configure important content syndication and WordPress SEO options.
+Your WordPress Reading settings let you specify what visitors will see on your home page and allow you to configure important content syndication and search engine indexing settings.

-The step-by-step tutorial below shows you how to configure your WordPress Reading Settings.
+The tutorial below explains how to configure your WordPress Reading Settings.

-How To Configure Your WordPress Settings – Step-By-Step Tutorial
+Configuring Your WordPress Settings – Step-By-Step Tutorial

-Click on Settings > Reading in your WordPress menu …
+Select Settings > Reading in your dashboard menu …

-This brings up the ‘Reading Settings’ page …
+You will be taken to the ‘Reading Settings’ page …

-(WordPress – Reading Settings Screen)
+(WordPress – Reading Settings)